TIBCOSoftware/snappydata/docs/install/setting_up_cluster_on_amazon_web_services.md

 <a id="setting-up-cluster-on-amazon-web-services-aws"></a>
 # Setting up Cluster on Amazon Web Services (AWS)

 Amazon Web Services (AWS) is a comprehensive, evolving cloud computing platform that offers a suite of cloud-computing services.
-The services provided by this platform that is important for SnappyData are Amazon Elastic Compute Cloud (EC2) and Amazon Simple Storage Service (S3).
+The services provided by this platform that is important for TIBCO ComputeDB are Amazon Elastic Compute Cloud (EC2) and Amazon Simple Storage Service (S3).
 You can set up TIBCO ComputeDB cluster on Amazon Web Services using one of the following options:

 <!---*	[TIBCO ComputeDB CloudBuilder](#usingcloudbuiler)--->